Installing Magento 1 on Hypernode

 - base url

-- When the installation is complete, you’re asked if you want to write the base-url to your .htaccess file, Press “n” and the script will reindex all data in your shop.
+When you’re asked if you want to write the base-url to your .htaccess file, press “n” and the script will reindex all data in your shop.

 NB:If our magerun version doesn’t support the latest version of Magento, you’ll have to install the latest dev version of magerun and use this to install Magento.
 You use the following commands to get the latest version of magerun and install Magento: